-Medicare telehealth waivers will expire at midnight on January 30
+Medicare telehealth waivers expired at midnight on January 30

-On January 30 at midnight, Medicare waivers that allowed occupational therapy (OT) services via telehealth will expire after Congress failed to extend them as part of to-date unsuccessful budget negotiations.
-As a result, therapy providers, including occupational therapy practitioners (OTPs), will not be reimbursed by Medicare for OT telehealth services provided to beneficiaries unless Congress reinstates the waivers and makes coverage of these services retroactive as it did in November 2025.
+On January 30 at midnight, Medicare waivers that allowed occupational therapy (OT) services via telehealth expired after Congress failed to extend them even though the Senate voted to extend the waivers late in the day as part of ongoing budget negotiations.
+The House must now approve the Senate budget package which includes the waiver extension, and there is optimism that this will happen soon.
+In the meantime, however, therapy providers, including occupational therapy practitioners (OTPs), will not be reimbursed by Medicare for OT telehealth services provided to beneficiaries unless Congress reinstates the waivers and makes coverage of these services retroactive as it did in November 2025.

 As during the previous lapse in Medicare telehealth coverage, OTPs should consider the following: